State and local policymakers have the power to raise standards for gig economy workers and independent contractors throughout the U.S. economy.

-On Friday, the U.S. Bureau of Labor Statistics will release its Employment Situation Summary for the month of February.
+On Friday, the U.S. Bureau of Labor Statistics will release its Employment Situation Summary for the month of September.
 Here are some labor market indicators to watch.

 New Census Data Show Household Incomes Are Rising Again, But Share Going to Middle Class Is at Record Low

 Too many families are being left behind as a record-high share of income goes to the top.

 The Trump administration’s inaction reveals an empty commitment to equal pay for equal work and to measures that combat pay discrimination and promote fair pay practices.

 This report calls for using open data standards to improve the quality and availability of online job postings, and in turn, enhance competition and innovation in the market for job search-and-match applications.